Ankr-network/game-unreal-sdk/README.md

 10. Click Edit->Project Settings->Maps and Modes and select your newly created or already created GameInstance from the GameInstance Class dropdown.

-11. Now you can call all the functions in blueprint by getting GetGameInstance->GetMirageClient.
+11. Now you can call all the functions in blueprint by getting GetGameInstance->GetAnkrClient.

 ## 👉🏻 Getting Started